 The younger teachers who replaced them, and are continuing to replace them, were themselves more likely to have been products of the incoherent system Hirsch describes, and to accept the standardized testing regime and edu-drivel as normal.
 Among them are genuinely well-meaning teachers who truly believe that in some hazy, unspecified past, all learning was acquired by “rote,” and who are sincerely unaware of the connection between background knowledge and reading comprehension.
 (I’ve met some of them, and they are genuinely naive about that relationship.
 Well-meaning people can do an awful lot of damage.)

 At the same time, just as the top and the bottom Americans have moved away from each other economically, they have moved away from each educationally as well.
 The result is an increasingly polarized system that advances two frequently opposing—but in some ways equally damaging—educational philosophies, which in turn correspond to two of the biggest weaknesses Hirsch has identified in the American education system.

 At one extreme, mostly disadvantaged students are offered no-excuses schools that focus almost exclusively on formal skills (e.g. identifying main ideas, “inferencing,” annotating).
 Because subjects such as science, history, and foreign languages, unlike English, are not covered on state tests (which determines school rankings and teacher evaluations), those subjects are either scaled back or cut entirely.

-Ironically, in the name of raising reading score, schools are depriving students of the exact knowledge they need to become better readers.
-(Thank you Common Core!)
+Ironically, in the name of raising reading scores, schools are depriving students of the exact knowledge they need to become better readers.
+(Thank you, Common Core!)